-- 1st and 2nd Grade: 2-day maximum

-- 3rd and 4th Grade: 3-day maximum

-- 5th and 6th Grade: 4-day maximum
+- 3rd and 4th Grade: 3-day maximum - 5th and 6th Grade: 4-day maximum

 There may be circumstances when it is necessary and appropriate to exceed these guidelines.
 Final decisions regarding length of suspension will be made by the Principal.
 For students in grades K-6, expulsion will not be a consequence for a violation of the Student Code of Conduct except in cases of knowingly and intentionally possessing a firearm.